Universal-Basic-Compute/serenissima/backend/docs/activities.md

 ## Overview

 The activity system tracks what citizens are doing at any given time, creating a living simulation of Venetian life.
-Citizens can engage in various activities including:
+Both AI and human citizens can engage in various activities including:

 - **Rest**: Sleeping at home during nighttime hours
 - **Work**: Working at their assigned businesses during the day
 - **Travel**: Moving between locations via walking or gondola
 - **Idle**: Waiting for their next scheduled activity

 Activities are managed by the `createActivities.py` script, which runs periodically to ensure citizens always have something to do.
+This system applies equally to both AI and human citizens, creating a unified simulation where all citizens follow the same daily patterns and routines.

 ## Activity Types